 Keep a note of the things you do, and when you reach a goal, celebrate!
 You can get friends and family involved in doing the steps towards each goal.
 They can talk with you about your activities, and join in with celebrating your successes.

-You can use a notebook to record what you do.
-Or you can also use the goal planner on My Stroke Guide, or an activity tracker linked to a phone or electronic fitness device.
+You can use a notebook to record what you do or an activity tracker linked to a phone or electronic fitness device.